OliverChao/autoime.nvim/README.md

 # Notice
 This plugin is only test on `MacOS`.
+And it is optimised for `Mac` for my hobby.

-In theory, it applys to any platform which `im-select` supports(Linux, MaxOS, Windows).
+In theory, it applys to any platform which `im-select` supports(MaxOS, Windows).
-But it is needed more test in other platforms.
+If you use Linux, use [`ime-select.nvim`](https://github.com/keaising/im-select.nvim).

 If you have any problems, please start an issue.